U have my world Project

 world; indeed, it’s the only thing that ever has.” ~Margaret Mead

-We expand the conversation to rethink how we think about mental health, bullying, abuse & violence around the family table by offering our Table Talk Tools that ease forward movement on the values of respect, caring, honesty, integrity, responsibility and, of course, N.O.
+We expand the conversation to rethink how we think about mental health, bullying, abuse & violence around the table by offering our Table Talk Tools that ease forward movement on the values of respect, caring, honesty, integrity, responsibility and, of course, N.O.
 Spells No. Y.E.S.
 Spells Yes.
 Maybe So?
 It’s Got to Go.

 Table Talk Tools are based on neuroscience and Columbia University research that documents positive healthy results when families eat & engage in quality conversations together.